 Plugging the tear ducts is another option for severe dry eyes.
 The most widespread treatment for dry eyes in clinical practice is an instillation containing artificial tear fluid.
 When an instillation does not improve dry eye, punctal plugs are used.
 The insertion of punctal plugs is an eminent curative that positively improves the corneal and conjunctival epithelial disorders and the amount of lacrimal fluid accumulated in the conjunctival sac.

-From the Division of Preventive Medicine, Brigham and Women’s Hospital, Boston, MA (BM, JEB, and DAS); the Schepens Eye Research Institute, Boston, MA (KAT, MRD, JPG, and DAS); the Department of Ophthalmology, Massachusetts Eye and Ear Infirmary (MRD, JPG, DAS) and the Department of Ambulatory Care and Prevention (JEB), Harvard Medical School, Boston, MA; and the Department of Epidemiology, Harvard School of Public Health, Boston, MA (JEB and DAS)
+From the Division of Preventive Medicine, Brigham and Women’s Hospital, Boston, MA; the Schepens Eye Research Institute, Boston, MA; the Department of Ophthalmology, Massachusetts Eye and Ear Infirmary (MRD, JPG, DAS) and the Department of Ambulatory Care and Prevention, Harvard Medical School, Boston, MA; and the Department of Epidemiology, Harvard School of Public Health, Boston, MA.

 The researchers tried to determine the association between the dietary intake and ratio of n–3 and n–6 fatty acids and dry eyes syndrome occurrence.
 Of the 39876 female health professionals in the Women’s Health Study, 32470 women aged 45–84 y who provided information on diet and DES were cross-sectionally studied.
 Fatty acid intakes were assessed by using a validated food-frequency questionnaire and assessed dry eyes syndrome by using self-reports of clinically diagnosed cases.
 Of the sample, 1546 (4.7%) subjects reported dry eyes.
 The researchers found that a higher dietary intake of n–3 fatty acids is associated with a decreased incidence of dry eyes in women.